scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

 ## Step 1.
 Start a Kubernetes cluster

 First, you need to prepare a Kubernetes cluster.
-If you use a **minikube** environment, please refer to the [Getting Started with Scalar Helm Charts](./getting-started-scalar-helm-charts.md).
+If you're using a **minikube** environment, please refer to the [Getting Started with Scalar Helm Charts](./getting-started-scalar-helm-charts.md).
 If you have already started a Kubernetes cluster, you can skip this step.

 ## Step 2.
 Start MySQL and PostgreSQL pods

 ScalarDB including ScalarDB Analytics with PostgreSQL can use several types of database systems as a backend database.
-In this document, we use MySQL and PostgreSQL.
+In this guide, we will use MySQL and PostgreSQL.

-You can deploy MySQL and PostgreSQL on the Kubernetes cluster as follows.
+You can deploy MySQL and PostgreSQL on the Kubernetes cluster as follows:

 1. Add the Bitnami helm repository and update it.